 What are Emergency Contraceptive Pills (ECPs)?

-There are two types of pills: progestogen-only pill or ulipristal acetate pill (a progesterone receptor modulator).
+There are two types of pills: levonorgestrel pill (progestogen only) or ulipristal acetate pill (a progesterone receptor modulator).
 Comparison between two types of pills are as follows:

 How do ECPs work?

-ECPs will either stop or delay the release of an ovum or prevent fertilization.
-Pregnancy occurs only after the implantation.
+ECPs will either stop or delay the release of an ovum.
+Pregnancy occurs only after implantation.
 Once this has happened, ECPs are no longer effective and will not induce an abortion.

 How effective are ECPs?